 Quickstart profiles will not be supported with Flux v2.

-To learn more about gitops and Flux, check the Flux documentation.
+To learn more about gitops and Flux, check out Flux official webpage.

 For Enterprise support with SLA guarantees for open source Flux and eksctl explore Weave GitOps Assured.